smithy-lang/smithy-rs/design/src/rfcs/rfc0027_new_home_for_cred_cache_and_builder_api_consistency.md

 - All items in `aws_types::credentials` and their dependencies
 - All items in `aws_config::meta::credentials` and their dependencies

 The new crate will be the home for `ProvideCachedCredentials` discussed above as well as `CredentialsCache` with its `Lazy` variant and builder.
-Crucially, `CredentialsCache::create_cahe` will be marked as `pub`.
+Crucially, `CredentialsCache::create_cache` will be marked as `pub`.
 The `aws-XXX` crate itself depends on `aws_smithy_types` and `aws_smithy_async`, among others, for the items in it to be able to compile.
 There is one wrinkle, however, that is `LazyCredentialsCache` depends on `aws_types::os_shim_internal::TimeSource`; it does not feel right to move `TimeSource` to `aws-XXX` just because `LazyCredentialsCache` requires it.
 There are two ways to work around it.

 #### Option A: Moving `aws_types::sdk_config` to `aws-XXX`